sillsdev/ptx2pdf/docs/ptx2pdf/figures.md

 The ```\add@credit``` macro performs similar handling to the  caption, except that there are considerably more placement options, including rotation.
-Also the alignmnet of the positions is somewhat tricky.
+Also the alignment of the positions is somewhat tricky.
 No attempt at precise trigonometry is performed, so rotation in steps of 90 degrees is highly recommended.
 The rotation and box commands are the same ones used for thumb-tabs.